devinluo27/NeRF-101-Doc/README.md

 ## Collecting BRICS data

-Guide on usage, system, dos and don'ts, tips on how to get the best output.
+- Guide on usage, system, dos and don'ts, tips on how to get the best output.
+- Theoretical goals of BRICS!
+Fun features!

 ## Run NeRF with BRICS Data
 Details on how to prepare the BRICS data for nerf and provide examples.